langmi/spring-batch-tutorials/hello-world-java/README.md

 # "Hello World!" with Spring Batch 2.1

+![Logo][spring-batch-tutorial-hello-world-logo]

 ## Summary

 In this tutorial, we will create a simple [Hello World!][hello-world] program with [Spring Batch][spring-batch] Version 2.1 and learn some basics for this amazing Java  [batch processing][wikipedia-batch-processing] framework.

 ## For the Impatient

-If you are in a hurry or just the code-first type, you can jump right to the source on [my github repository][github-repo].
+If you are in a hurry or just the code-first type, you can jump right to the source here on [my github repository][github-repo].

 ## Introduction